Formation of Pitt's India Act of 1784

 After sometime, the Council was reduced to three members and the Governor - General was given the power to rule the majority.
 The independent power of the Governors of Bombay and Madras were cut down whereas the governor of Bengal was given more power in cases of war, revenue and diplomacy.
 Thus Calcutta automatically turned into the capital for the company activities.

-The Charter act of 1813 closed all the business activities of the Company and the henceforth the Company became purely an administrative body under the authority of the Crown.
+The Charter Act of 1813 closed all the business activities of the Company and then the Company became purely an administrative body under the authority of the Crown.
 After this, Governor General and Council had power to pass the laws and regulations for the British and native people of India.

 • There should be three members in the Council for Governor General.
 One of the members should be Commander-in-chief of the King's Army in India.
-If in any case the members of the council present in a meeting equally divided into there opinion the Governor General had the authority to decide by two votes, one his own and the other was the casting vote.
+If in any case the members of the council present in a meeting equally divided into three, then Governor General had the authority to take decision by two votes, one his own and the other was the casting vote.

 Lord Charles Cornwallis was appointed by Parliament to implement the Pitt's Act.
 He joined at 1786 and he was given the responsibility of reformatory work.
 Lord Cornwallis introduced Permanent Settlement, announced a judicial code and established an administrative and police system.
-His mission was completed in 1793 and he left India for home.
+His mission was completed in 1793.